HumaRobotics/modbus/modbus_cognex_insight/README.md

 ## Running the ROS node / modbus client

-For starting a modbus client that connects to a modbus server on the cognex insight camera use the command below.
+For starting a modbus client that connects to a modbus server on the cognex insight camera, use the command below.
 Before running the node, replace the ip address with the address from your camera or simulator.
 Try first, if you are able to ping it and verify that the modbus server is activated.
 ```
 	$ rosrun modbus_wrapper modbus_client_insight7200.py _ip:="192.168.199" _sim:=True